-Hydraulic redistribution was examined directly by applying isotopically-labeled water to competitive trees in a pulse-chase experiment (Dawson, 1993, Neumann et al., 2014).
-While we did observe evidence for hydraulic redistribution in all pots, when evaluated by strength of transpirational “water pull” or distance between competitors, no trends in hydrogen enrichment or time to peak enrichment emerged.
 Thus, it is unclear if nighttime transpiration had clear impacts on this redistribution.
-Future studies should include more sampling times within the first 18 hours after applying an isotopic pulse to more precisely observe the initial peak and magnitude of enrichment.
-Interestingly, however, isotopic enrichment dipped after the initial peak and began to rise above baseline levels again in almost all trees, with a second smaller peak occurring within the 72-hour sampling period in several cases.
 This pattern may be consistent with the ‘two-water-worlds’ hypothesis which postulates that there are two distinct pools of soil water: bound and mobile (McDonell, 2014).
-The bound water pool occurs within a plant’s root zone and is assumed to be taken up by the plant, while mobile water percolates to groundwater.
-In this experiment, it is possible that labelled water that was not immediately bound by the labelled tree travelled across the pot to the sampled tree, resulting in the first major observed peak enrichment, and the second peak was the result of initially bound water spreading to the root zone of the sampled tree.
-In the trees that did exhibit a second peak within the 72-hour sampling period, however, there was no pattern of enrichment associated with transpiration differences (p=0.893).
+The bound water pool occurs within a plant’s root zone and is assumed to be taken up by the plant, while mobile water percolates to groundwater

 Plants of every group maintained remarkably high levels of nighttime transpiration through the drought treatment (~37% daytime E rates, 15-25% of total daily E), with increasing levels of water transpired even as soil moisture became very limited (Fig. 4b).
-Increased nighttime transpiration in water-limited conditions occurred most in C-B trees, which were subject to the most competition.
+Increased whole-tree nighttime transpiration in water-limited conditions occurred most in C-B trees, which were subject to the most competition.
 C-B trees transpired significantly lower amounts of water at night than the other planting groups (p<0.0001), but they had the highest proportions of water transpired at night compared to daytime transpiration (p=0.025; Fig. S8).
-In fact, nighttime transpiration rates proportional to daytime transpiration rates followed competition patterns, with C-B cottonwoods exhibiting the highest relative EN rates and solo C cottonwoods the least.
+In fact, nighttime transpiration rates proportional to daytime transpiration rates followed competition patterns, with C-B cottonwoods exhibiting the highest EN rates relative to ED, and solo C cottonwoods the lowest EN:ED across the course of the experiment.
 This points to a correlative relationship between competition and nighttime water loss.

 Competition has substantial impacts on water and carbon fluxes in plant communities.
 For example, competition has been shown to alter trees’ stomatal sensitivity to water potential and vapor pressure deficit (Zenes et al., 2021).
 Nocturnal transpiration is not negligible, but rather a substantial portion of a tree’s daily water loss (Snyder et al., 2003; Dawson et al., 2007; Novick et al., 2009; Zeppel et al., 2014; Padrón et al., 2020), including up to 20-40% in this study.
 Zeppel et al. investigated the effects of environmental controls on nighttime stomatal conductance and subsequent effects; they similarly found nocturnal transpiration rates up to 40% of daytime rates (2014).
 The intraspecific competitive groups of this experiment showed relatively high EN rates and leaf areas, meaning that they transpired significantly large portions of water at night.
 This trend suggests that trees with moderate competition are likely very large contributors to nighttime water loss.